 Yorkey added: “It felt like bringing these characters to their graduation and to scattering to their next things felt like the logical ending point.
 So for a long time, the idea has been, should we be so lucky to have the opportunity, we would do four seasons of this.
 So certainly going into breaking story for season four, we knew it was the end.”

 Series 4 of 13 Reasons Why lands on Netflix on Friday 5th June.
-If you’re looking for more to watch, check out our TV guide.
+If you’re looking for more to watch, check out our TV guide or our best Netflix series guide.